 Desert Mule Deer

 Pronghorn are the last members of a unique family of North American mammals (Antilocapridae).
-Neither a deer, nor a true antelope, pronghorn are icons of the western prairies.
+Neither a deer nor a true antelope, pronghorn are icons of the western prairies.
 They are the second fastest land animals and have the only true horns that fork, which they shed and regrow annually.
 However, pronghorn populations of this unique mammal have declined in previous years.
 Therefore, in 2010, concerned landowners partnered with the Texas Parks & Wildlife Department and the Borderlands Research Institute to investigate the causes of pronghorn decline and decided to take actions to reverse it.
-Check out the latest pronghorn projects below.

-Texas is home to dozens of exotic species, several of which can be found in the Trans-Pecos.
+Texas is home to dozens of exotic big game species, several of which can be found in the Trans-Pecos.
 These include African species (such as scimitar-horned oryx, gemsbok, and aoudad), Indian species (such as blackbuck antelope and axis deer), elk, and feral hogs.
 The Borderlands Research Institute strives to understand the environmental effects between exotic and native species.
-Read more about our projects related to exotic species below.